-We have more miles of rivers and streams than any other state in the Lower 48, waters that nourish life at home and far downstream.
+- We have more miles of rivers and streams than any other state in the Lower 48.
 We need to protect and restore our rivers and streams.

-We’re a global leader in energy development, powering our economy but also threatening our lands and waters and producing more greenhouse gas emissions than most countries.
+- We’re a global leader in energy development, producing more greenhouse gas emissions than most countries.
 We need to implement smart energy and climate solutions.

 We're protecting and restoring the lands and forests that are vital to Pennsylvania’s wildlife, natural resources, and communities.

 86,000 miles of streams and rivers flow across Pennsylvania in four major watersheds: the Chesapeake Bay, Delaware River, Upper Ohio River and Great Lakes.

 Global warming is the defining environmental challenge of our time, and the impacts are happening right here at home.

 We're protecting nature in the face of energy development.